ECP accepts Imran’s apology in ballot secrecy case

 Friday Aug 10, 2018

-The commission has also ordered the issuance of notification for Imran’s victory in NA-53, where he stamped the ballot paper publicly instead of going behind the voting screen to cast his vote in secrecy.
+The commission also ordered issuance of notification for Imran’s victory in NA-53 Islamabad constituency, where he stamped the ballot paper publicly instead of going behind the voting screen to cast his vote in secrecy.

 A written reply and an affidavit were submitted by the PTI chief earlier in the day during a hearing held by a four-member bench that was headed by Chief Election Commissioner Sardar Muhammad Raza.